isomerpages/moe-andersonsec/_special-programme/CCE/Sexuality Education.md

 <p>&nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; understand that physical and
+<p>· understand that physical and psychological abuse from others, especially
-psychological abuse from others, especially those we know and trust, can have strong negative effects on a person’s self-concept</p>
+those we know and trust, can have strong negative effects on a person’s self-concept</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>Term 3 Week 5</p>